On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: The Inverse Inertia Matrix

-We go through three ways to compute $\iim$: (1) inverse of the generalized momentum in \secRef{sec:projection_iim}, (2) inverse of the transformed composite-rigid-body (CRB) in \secRef{sec:crb}, (3) the CRB approach concerning joint flexibility in \secRef{sec:crb_flexibility}.
+We studied three ways to compute $\iim$: (1) inverse of the generalized (joint-space) momentum in~\secRef{sec:projection_iim}, (2) assuming the robot is a composite-rigid body (CRB) in~\secRef{sec:crb}, (3) without considering joints' high-stiffness in~\secRef{sec:crb_flexibility}.
+We leave the details of computing the normal impulse with a particular IIM in~\appRef{sec:nImpulse_calc}.